gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\ | Export-Csv C:\Reports\AIP-status.csv
 ```

 This command gets the label and protection information of all files on the Finance server, in the Projects folder and any of its subfolders.
 The results are exported to the file named **AIP-status.csv** so that they can be more easily searched and sorted.
-If a previous report exists in **C:\Reports\Report.csv,** it will be overwritten.
+If a previous report exists in **C:\Reports\Report.csv**, it will be overwritten.

 ### Example 3: List the files labeled "Confidential" and export the results to a CSV file
 ```
 PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\ | Where-Object {$_.MainLabelName -eq 'Confidential'} | Export-Csv C:\Reports\AIP-status.csv
 ```

 This command gets the label and protection information for just the files that are labeled "Confidential" (regardless of their sublabel) on the Finance server, in the Projects folder and any of its subfolders.
 The results are exported to the file named **AIP-status.csv** so that they can be more easily searched and sorted.
-If a previous report exists in **C:\Reports\Report.csv,** it will be overwritten.
+If a previous report exists in **C:\Reports\Report.csv**, it will be overwritten.

 ### Example 4: Count of files with a "Confidential" label
 ```